freqtrade/freqtrade/docs/leverage.md

 In addition to the gains/losses from the change in price of the contract, traders also exchange funding fees, which are gains/losses worth an amount that is derived from the difference in price between the contract and the underlying asset.
 The difference in price between a contract and the underlying asset varies between exchanges.

+In addition to the gains/losses from the change in price of the futures contract, traders also exchange funding fees, which are gains/losses worth an amount that is derived from the difference in price between the futures contract and the underlying asset.
+The difference in price between a futures contract and the underlying asset varies between exchanges.

 ``` json
 "trading_mode": "futures"